wkondrusiewicz/2D_ball_collisions/README.md

 * `sh install.sh`

 Sample results are present in the [demo notebook](https://github.com/wkondrusiewicz/ball_collisions/demo/run_simulation.ipynb).
 After running this notebook execute the following command (firstly you have `cd` to `demo/plots`):
-* ffmpeg -framerate 60 -i img%06d.png output.mp4
+* `ffmpeg -framerate 60 -i img%06d.png output.mp4`
-It will produce a movie made of images gathered during the simulation.
+It will produce a movie made of images gathered during the simulation; a sample movie is present [here](https://github.com/wkondrusiewicz/ball_collisions/demo/output.mp4)